cgood92/temple-distribution/README.md

 # temple-distribution

-If you follow the instructions below, in just 5 minutes you'll be able to:
+If you follow the instructions/video below, in just 5 minutes you'll be able to:
-1. Use AI to help you write a computer program
+1. Use AI to help you write a code script.
-2. Run that program to produce a graph
+2. Run that script to produce a graph.
-3. And all of this for free!
+3. And all of this for free, without downloading anything.

-Even if you're not a software engineer, you can follow the steps below and this video to write a computer program in no time at all.
+Even if you're not a software engineer, you can follow the steps below and this video to write a script in no time at all.

 Video tutorial of steps below: https://youtu.be/8vF2j8dQCao